UMNLibraries/primo-explore-hathitrust-availability/README.md

 ### Screenshot
 ![screenshot](screenshots/screenshot.png)

+## Install
+1. Make sure you've installed and configured [primo-explore-devenv](https://github.com/ExLibrisGroup/primo-explore-devenv).
+2. Navigate to your template/central package root directory.
+For example:
+    ```
+    cd primo-explore/custom/MY_VIEW_ID
+    ```
+3. If you do not already have a `package.json` file in this directory, create one:
+    ```
+    npm init -y
+    ```
+4. Install this package:
+    ```
+    npm install primo-explore-hathitrust-availability --save-dev
+    ```

 ## Usage
-Once the module is installed in your [customization environment](https://github.com/ExLibrisGroup/primo-explore-devenv), add `hathiTrustAvailability` as a dependency for your custom module, and then add the `hathi-trust-availability` directive to the `prmSearchResultAvailabilityLineAfter` component.
+Once this package is installed, add `hathiTrustAvailability` as a dependency for your custom module definition, and then add the `hathi-trust-availability` directive to the `prmSearchResultAvailabilityLineAfter` component.
 For example:

 ```javascript
 var app = angular.module('viewCustom', ['hathiTrustAvailability']);